MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 ## Data Visualization

+It is expected that the data is organized in some kind of tidy format.
+In short, a [tidy dataset](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) is a tabular dataset where:

+- Each variable is a column
+- Each observation is a row
+- Each type of observational unit is a table

+This is also not to say that tidy data is the only useful form that data can take.
+In fact, as you work with a dataset, you might need to summarize it in a non-tidy form in order to generate appropriate visualizations.

 ### Summary Statistics vs. Visualizations

 - Summary statistics like the mean and standard deviation can be great for attempting to quickly understand aspects of a dataset, but they can also be misleading if you make too many assumptions about how the data distribution looks.